ominestre/rotten-deps/README.md

 This will set a default grace period in number of days for expiration to all dependencies not defined in the rules.
 If a dependency is defined within the rules that setting will take priority.

+#### `--progress`

+Optional: default behavior is to not display a progress bar since CLI logs don't display this well

+This will display a progress bar since the report generation can take longer time when you have a lot of dependencies.

 ### Exit codes and meanings

 * `0` indicates that no depedencies are stale or outdated